Kenny’s Apps has been around since 2009, and in that time I’ve explored many different paths toward wealth and happiness.

 You only buy Kenny’s App Kit if you actively use GameMaker, and to solve specific shortcomings that you don’t feel like solving yourself.

-I think there are some incredibly strong and stable tools out there, for example on the Unity Asset Store, that are a steal, that someone put thousands of hours of work into.
+If you checked the Unity Asset Store for example, I’m sure you’d find strong and stable tools out there, that are a steal, that someone put thousands of hours of work into.